pho-veteran/stoom/reports.md

 - Participate in real-time collaboration (video, audio, whiteboard, notes)
 - Send chat messages
 - Use whiteboard and notes based on permission settings
+- Raise hand to get attention from host/co-host
 - Leave the room at any time
 - Cannot modify room settings or control other participants